YuvalShaul/kubernetes/labs/k8s-VirtualBox/E-advanced-pod-allocation/193-scheduling-select/README.md

 **kubectl apply -f select-pod.yaml**
 - Is your pod running?
 What's going on?
 **kubectl get pods -o wide**
-- Don't forget to delete your pod, and delete the label.
+- Delete your pod, but DO NOT DELETE THE LABEL.
+You will fix this in the bext lab.